FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/solution/guideline.md

    to the following questions:

     - a) Are the application data models suitable to be used with FIWARE NGSI?
 Usually data entities should correspond to some concrete object with a state found the real world.
-Events or tickets make very poor candidates for data entities.
+For example, events or tickets make very poor candidates for data entities since they are by definition transient entities.
+Ideally transient entities should be defined and used in data models only and only used as a last resort where necessary (e.g. a raw data source for further CEP which in turn changes the state of a real concrete data entity).
     - b) Are the application data models compatible with the FIWARE Data Models?
 An application data model is compatible if it can be mapped to an existing FIWARE Data Model (through an ETL) or if it is just an extension of an existing FIWARE Data Model.

 4. From the documentation provided, there must be clear evidence to infer affirmative responses to all the questions under points 2 and 3 (either a. or b.).
-Note that common data models must be used where they exist, but are not mandatory for novel use-cases where a common data model has not yet been created.
+Note that there is a **strong recommendation** that common data models should be used where they exist, but are not mandatory for novel use-cases where a common data model has not yet been created.
 In the later case, for the new data model or additional attributes for an existing data model should be extending common vocabulary where possible and follow the usual rules for data models (e.g attributes in English, camel case etc.).
 For common future use, in the ideal case the candidate should be encouraged to submit a new common data model or add additional fields as necessary.

     If there is no clear evidence that an end-to-end solution exists, then evaluators must call for an interview, so that the applicant can provide extra evidence to pass points 2 and 3.
 Extra evidence could be provided by giving